sergmaria/Text-Classification/README.md

 # Text-Classification
-Use of different algorithms to classify political party speeches
+Use of different algorithms to classify political party speeches.